dhwanish-3/OS-Lab-Notes/Stage 8/XSM Interrupts/main.md

 - Preset to values 2048, 3072 and 4096
 - OS bootstrap code must load timer interrupt handler into memory from 2048
 - and disk interrupt handler from 3072
-- and consoel interrupt handler from 4096
+- and console interrupt handler from 4096